axelarnetwork/webdocs/docs/setup/basic.md

 Let `{MY_ADDRESS}` denote the address of your `validator` account.

+> [!TIP] Your balance will appear only after you have downloaded the blockchain and exited `catching_up` mode.

 **Docker only:**
 ```bash
 docker exec axelar-core sh -c 'echo my-secret-password | axelard q bank balances {MY_ADDRESS}'